Continuing Education Activity

-- Schizophreniform and schizophrenia: Can be differentiated from delusional disorder by the presence of other symptoms of the active phase of schizophrenia.
+- Schizophreniform and schizophrenia: This can be differentiated from delusional disorder by the presence of other symptoms of the active phase of schizophrenia.

 - Delirium/major neurocognitive disorder: Can mimic delusional disorder but distinguished based on the chronology of symptoms.

 - Depression or bipolar disorder: Delusions occur with mood episodes.
-A delusional disorder is diagnosed only when the span of delusions exceed the total duration of mood symptoms.
+A delusional disorder is diagnosed only when the span of delusions exceeds the total duration of mood symptoms.

 The prognosis of delusional disorder is better with treatment and medication compliance.
-Almost 50% of patients have a full recovery; more than 20% of patients report a decrease in symptoms and less than 20% of patients report minimal to no change in symptoms.
-A good prognosis is also related to higher social and occupational functioning, early onset before age 30 years, female, sudden onset of symptoms and short duration.
+Almost 50% of patients have a good response to medications; more than 20% of patients report a decrease in symptoms and less than 20% of patients report minimal to no change in symptoms.
+Delusional disorder is usually a chronic condition, but when properly treated.
+A good prognosis is also related to higher social and occupational functioning, early-onset before age 30 years, female, sudden onset of symptoms, and short duration.